Designing Your Document Management Solution

 How do I delete an image and it’s database entry?

+Please refer to the Wiki Documentation for the complete Global Settings Wizard reference.
 If your Job Settings Wizard configuration’s of Database mode setting is set to “Update Existing Records”, the database record and the image will be deleted when you delete an image from a batch.
-The Table Name must be an updateable query or table and you must have sufficient permissions for both the database record and the file.
+The Table Name must be an updateable query or table

 - Published in Database & Retrieval